harrytraynor/Power-Automate/Teams/ExportTeams/readme.md

-# Create Team - Automatic
+# Export list of Teams

 This will run on a schedule, which is recommended at intervals of 15 minutes.
 It will pull all the information regarding Teams into a SharePoint list for auditing or admin purposes.
 This can also be a more efficient way of polling your tenant for a list of all available teams without having to use Microsoft Graph.